Jeybii00/Projects/README.md

 ## Screenshots
 ![project-3](https://github.com/Jeybii00/Projects/assets/172424335/bec67157-55d3-4474-9c82-33cd7cb93ac9)

-This website design is for e-commerce shops like a mug shops.
+This website design is built with wordpress and CSS customization plugin, and design is for e-commerce shops like a mug shops.

 ## Built With
-*Wordpress
-*HTML
-*CSS
-*Php
-*JavaScript
+* Wordpress
+* HTML
+* CSS
+* Php
+* JavaScript
+* MySQL

 ## About the Project
 ### Plants Website Landing Page